scm573/BackToTheFuture/README.md

 ### AR Discovery

 - [x] Look surround while holding your iPhone, the photos will show at their directions.
-- [x] Swipe down will bring you back to 2D Discovery view.
+- [x] Swiping down will bring you back to 2D Discovery view.

 ### Memorial Table